home-assistant/home-assistant.io/source/_components/media_player.mediaroom.markdown

 In most cases (single STB) you just need to setup the *name* and discovery will do the rest.
 In case you have more than one STB you are required to set the *host* in each one of the entries.

-If the STB is in the same network segment as Home Assistant we can determine whether the device is turned on or off.
-Without this, the component will fail to determine the Set-top box status and you are required to add the *optimistic* configuration variable.
+If the STB is on the same network segment as Home Assistant, it can determine whether the device is turned on or off.
+Without this, the component will fail to determine the Set-top box status, and you are required to add the *optimistic* configuration variable.